Baybay: Demographics

-The people of Baybay, known as Baybayanons or Baybayanos (depending on the usage) which are Cebuano-speaking.
 Most of the people are Roman Catholic with almost 90% of the whole population.

 Language

 People of Baybay City are mostly Boholano-speaking and Cebuano-speaking Leyteños with some influences from the Waray-Waray language.
 Baybayanon is the language spoken by inhabitants of the original settlements of Baybay City before mass migration of Cebuanos and Boholanos into the area and widely recognized as predating the surrounding Cebuano communities.
 It is a more representative language reference name than the so-called "Utodnon" or "Waya-Waya" since it does not refer to a single barangay, but spoken in five barangays, namely Guadalupe (Utod), Gabas, Kilim, Patag and Pangasugan.

 It is a living language given an ISO 639-3 language code bvy and has an approximate 10,000 speakers (2009 J. Lobel).
 It has been listed by Ethnologue as a dialect of Waray-Waray, however, it is distinct from Waray-Waray, and is not mutually intelligible with that language.
 Furthermore, Baybayanon speakers do not consider themselves or their language to be Waray-Waray.
-No published works have argued that Baybayanon is a dialect of Waray-Waray; in fact, published works (by Rufino, as well as Lobel's forthcoming dissertation) have specifically referred to this as a distinct or separate language.
+No published works have argued that Baybayanon is a dialect of Waray-Waray.
+In fact, published works have specifically referred to this as a distinct or separate language.
 Other languages spoken by few in the city include English, which is used as a second languages, as well as Spanish and Hokkien Chinese, mainly spoken by the remaining people of mestizo and Chinese descent.

 Economy

 Local government

 Executive power is vested in the mayor.
 The Sangguniang Panlungsod or the city council has the legislative power to create city ordinances.
 It is a unicameral body composed of ten elected councilors and certain numbers of ex officio and sectoral representatives.
 It is presided by the vice mayor, the City Mayor and the elected city councilors are elected-at-large every three years.
-Also, the city has also Regional Trial Court Branch 14 and Municipal Trial Court in Cities whose both located at the city proper in front of the Baybay Legislative Building and Convention Center.
+The Regional Trial Court Branch 14 and Municipal Trial Court in Cities are both located at the Baybay Legislative Building and Convention Center.